mehulagg/gitlab/doc/development/github_importer.md

 We handle this by doing the following:

-1. Once we hit the rate limit all jobs automatically reschedule themselves in such a way that they are not executed until the rate limit has been reset.
+1. After we hit the rate limit all jobs automatically reschedule themselves in such a way that they are not executed until the rate limit has been reset.
 1. We cache the mapping of GitHub users to GitLab users in Redis.